 Should you rely on Social Media Marketing alone to build your brand?

-Social media is a widely used marketing channel amongst small businesses everywhere.
+Social Media is a widely used marketing channel amongst small businesses everywhere.
 For many small business owners, it is the way to reach the largest audience for the least amount of expense.
-Now while it's simple to put up a post to share your thoughts, a special offer or a new service offering, what many fail to realise is that #organicreach on #socialmedia decreased significantly over the past 7 years from 26% down to 0.2% resulting in a higher need for paid advertising.
+Now while it's simple to put up a post to share your thoughts, a special offer or a new service offering, what many fail to realise is that #organicreach on #socialmedia has decreased significantly over the past 7 years from 26% down to 0.2% resulting in a higher need for paid advertising.
 The changes in algorithms means that individual posts are prioritised higher than business posts in news feeds – not exactly the best news for small business owners.

 Kimanzi Constable, a VIP Contributor from Entrepreneur.com, wrote an article approximately 6 years ago defining the three reasons why we shouldn't rely on social media as the primary or only form of marketing channel used by our businesses.